 I of course offer my own set of printables that I make for my children.
 You can find them in my shop.
 Many homeschool bloggers have their own shops with printables and /or offer free printables as I do.

 The best place to find what you are looking for is Pinterest.
 Search what you are looking for and you’ll find more options than you could imagine.
 Both free and paid printables.

 When you search a search engine like Google or Pinterest, make sure to include the grade you are looking for, what it is you are looking for, and possibly what subject.
 So it might look like “grade 2 science animals”.

-I have a Epson printer, I would love to upgrade to an EcoTank someday.
+I have an Epson printer, I would love to upgrade to an EcoTank someday.
 But the key here is that if you are going to be looking for worksheets then you need to have a way to use them and the most common way to use them is to print them at home.

-Make sure you also have back up ink refill/replacements, and plenty of paper.
+Make sure you also have backup ink refill/replacements, and plenty of paper.

 With three kids I don’t want to have to keep printing things over and over again, especially things that could be easily reused.